getodk/build/BUILDING.md

 ```

 DO NOT run `docker-compose d*wn` as it unlinks the database volume.
+The volume still exists, but won't be found in the next run and appear lost.
 To recover from this, follow the troubleshooting protocol
 [here](https://docs.getodk.org/central-troubleshooting/#troubleshooting-docker-compose-down).